Adlichalbi/shadetown/README.md

 ## Refactoring

-This project was originally built using ES5 JavaScript and has been refactored to utilize modern ES6+ features, including arrow functions, template literals, `let`/`const`, and modules.
+This project was originally built using ES5 JavaScript and has been refactored to utilize modern ES6+ features, including:

+- **Arrow Functions**: Shorter syntax and lexical `this` binding.
+- **Template Literals**: Multi-line strings and string interpolation.
+- **`let` and `const`**: Block-scoped variable declarations.
+- **Destructuring**: Extract values from arrays and objects into variables.
+- **Spread Operator**: Expand elements in arrays and properties in objects.

 ## Setup